-Research: An extraordinary ambitious publication plan with several publications in the absolute top journals or a major book project with a top publisher, which takes time away from other tasks in a specified period.
+Research: An extraordinary ambitious publication plan with several publications in the absolute top journals or a major book project with a top publisher, which may take a long time to realize and take time away from other tasks in a specified period.

-Education: Taking the lead in developing a new educational programme, a larger educational innovation project (e.g. EU funded projects on vocational excellence), and/or continuously and excellent study programme management over several years.
+Education: Taking the lead in developing a new educational program, a larger educational innovation project (e.g. EU funded projects on vocational excellence), and/or continuously and excellent study program management over several years.